radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 auto z = Eigen::MatrixXd(equations->size(), 1);
 ```

-I found a way to zero the matrix - the MatrixXd::setZero function - and the problem was solved.
+I found a way to zero the matrix - the MatrixXd::setZero function - and the problem was corrected - albeit not solved properly.
 The fixed code is shown here:

 ``` cpp